switch-iot/hin2n/README.md

 > Hin2n supports the n2n protocol by using the native method of jni to reuse the code of the original n2n project as far as possible.

 ## N2N protocol version
-There are three popular versions of the n2n project
+There are four popular versions of the n2n project
-- Version v1 developed by the great masters of ntop.org, no more updates.
-Project address：https://github.com/meyerd/n2n.git
+- Version v1 developed by ntop.org, not being updated.
+Project address：[github.com/meyerd/n2n/n2n_v1](https://github.com/meyerd/n2n/tree/master/n2n_v1)
-- Version v2s developed by the master Meyerd, no more updates.
-Project address：https://github.com/meyerd/n2n.git
+- Version v2s developed by meyerd, not being updated.
+Project address：[github.com/meyerd/n2n/n2n_v2](https://github.com/meyerd/n2n/tree/master/n2n_v2)
-- Version v2 developed by the great masters of ntop.org, updating.
-Project address：https://github.com/ntop/n2n.git
+- Version v2 developed by ntop.org, been sealed.
+Project address：[github.com/ntop/n2n/v2.8_r540](https://github.com/ntop/n2n/tree/2.8-stable)

-Only the ntop v2 protocol is under active development.
+- Version v3 developed by ntop.org, in updating.
+Project address：[github.com/ntop/n2n](https://github.com/ntop/n2n)

 ### About v2s version
 The v2s is the renaming of the v2 (also known as v2.1) developed by master Meyerd in the QQ group(5804301), that is, the v2 upgrade version.
 The v2s version is not compatible with the v2 version developed by the ntop.org masters.
 To avoid confusion, the QQ group friends named the project separately.